Car accidents happen. They really do.

-One kind of help that you should definitely be open to accept is that which is offered by a car accident attorney.
+One kind of help that you should definitely be open to accept is that which is offered by a car accident lawyer.

 By having such a professional by your side, you will stand a better chance of earning the compensation that you deserve.

-More importantly, as the lawyer that you chose to align yourself with will take it upon themselves to fight your case for you, you will have more time to focus on getting better.
+More importantly, as the lawyer that you choose to align yourself with will take it upon themselves to fight your case for you, you will have more time to focus on getting better.

 Try not to dwell on what has happened